GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ## Introduction {#introduction}

-This document defines samples standards for "standalone" code snippets.
+This document defines samples standards for the code samples of Google Cloud.

 It encourages recommended practices for authoring code intended to teach others.
 By consistently applying these practices, the collection of samples as a whole becomes more approachable.